alisnic/alisnic.github.com/_posts/2026-09-03-story-about-joe.markdown

 layout: post
 title: A story about Joe
 category: posts
+description: Joe joined the team uninvited.
+His first PRs were a mess, and I was stuck with him.
 ---

 When my boss told me that Joe will join our team, I was furious.
 We never asked for this, we were doing fine.
 I don’t know Joe and his skills, and now I need to work with him, sigh.
 I hate nepotism.